-As the spring compresses, it grabs hair follicles and pulls it out from the roots.
+As the spring compresses, it grabs hair and pulls it out from the roots.

-The spring itself is made from high quality stainless steel so there is very little risk of it corroding.
+The spring itself is made from high-quality stainless steel, so there is minimal risk of it corroding.

 If you’re concerned about harming the environment by throwing away batteries, this is a good option.